One way to help your prospect to understand the benefits that your business can offer, fast, is to create a powerful case study.

 8. Make it easy to digest

 Use bullet points, call outs, and short paragraphs.
-Prospects often scan reading material, so the use of call-outs (text that is boxed off or larger than the rest of the copy, to highlight it) and subheadings can help them to get the point quickly.
+People usually scan reading material, so the use of call-outs (text that is boxed off or larger than the rest of the copy, to highlight it) and subheadings can help them to get the point quickly.

 9. Provide evidence